December 3, 2021

-Earlier this semester, Jesse Beal (they/them) joined the Spectrum Center as Associate Director.
-Prior to arriving at the University of Michigan, they served as the Director of The Gender and Sexuality Campus Center at Michigan State University.
+Jesse Beal (they/them) has joined the Spectrum Center as associate director.
+Prior to arriving at the University of Michigan, they served as the director of The Gender and Sexuality Campus Center at Michigan State University.
 They bring over a decade of experience leading student-facing affinity-based resource centers at Amherst College, Brandeis University, Suffolk University, and MSU.

 Recently Jesse sat down to talk about their journey to LGBTQ+ work, their research focusing on mental health, and some of their queer media recommendations.
 Welcome, Jesse!